Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - **NominalValueThreshold:** if the nominal value falls below this percentage of the initial nominal value, the permission NFT gets disqualified.
 - **MinimumStakingPeriod:** the default minimum staking period under which a validator can't set their own term.
 - **MinimumCommissionRate:** the default commission rate (percentage) under which a validator can't set their own term.
-- **MinimumStakingAmount:** the minimum currency amount one can stake / unstake or keep staked.
+- **MinimumStakingAmount:** the default minimum currency amount one can stake or keep staked under which a validator can't set their own term.
 - **MaximumStakePercentage:** the maximum percentage of total mosaic issuance above which no further stakes are accepted into a validator.
 - **MaximumContractsPerValidator:** the maximum number of contracts allowed per validator. (incl. self-contract)